Leekas/yeoman-opencart/README.md

 ##### What is Yeoman Generators?

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
-You get to choose what type of application you wish to create, like this Opencart generator do.
+You get to choose what type of application you wish to create - here which is of course the Opencart application.

 ##### What is Opencart?

 Did You just ask that??
 You are in the wrong place mate!

 Anyway, OpenCart is a free open source PHP-based e-commerce solution. providing a professional and reliable foundation from which to build a successful online store.
 OpenCart is designed feature rich, easy to use, search engine friendly and with a visually appealing interface.
-[Find more here](http://www.opencart.com).
+[Find out more here](http://www.opencart.com).

 ## How?